Skip to content

 FieldTypeDescriptionExample

-flow_controlFLOW_CONTROLFlow-control handle that must be connected to a For Loop Close node to drive iteration.Flow control token
+flow_controlFLOW_CONTROLLoop control handle that must be connected to the corresponding For Loop Close node to form a valid loop.flow_handle_ref

-value2ANYPass-through of initial_value2 to seed the loop state.any value
+value2ANYPass-through of initial_value2 for use inside the loop.another value

 Important Notes

-• This node is deprecated.
-Prefer using Loop Open and Loop Close for new designs.
+• Deprecated: This node is deprecated; prefer using Loop Open/Close for new workflows.

 Troubleshooting